Director: Chuck Jones

 By Marilyn Ferdinand

 It takes all kinds to make a movie.
 From actors great and small to sound and lighting technicians, set decorators, make-up artists, and writers—all held together by the producer and director—movie-making is one of the most interdependent endeavors around.
-Yet, it is not the only one, and 1953’s Duck Amuck is one of the most universal and subversive films ever made.
+Yet, it is not the only one, as the horrors of interdependency shown in 1953’s Duck Amuck makes it one of the most universal and subversive films ever made.
 Despite its reflexive look at the world of animated filmmaking and its use of catchphrases of its time (“What a way to run a railroad!” and “Oh brother, I’m a buzz boy!”), there isn’t a soul alive who can’t relate in some way to the sometimes cruel and unrepentant ways Big Brother takes over our lives and makes a holy hash of our plans and assumptions.

 Daffy Duck is the star of the Warner Bros. cartoon Duck Amuck, which starts slyly as a tale of the Three Musketeers—you know, all for one and one for all?
 Ready to work on a thrilling adventure film, Daffy finds that he has entered the Twilight Zone instead.
 He finds himself parrying and thrusting onto a blank background.
 Like a performer awakening a sleeping stagehand, he calls for some scenery to be painted behind him.
 Alas, instead of 17th century France, he gets a farm.